0x15F9/AutonomousGamePlaying/README.md

 04
 ===

-From 02, 03
+From 02 -> 03

-[ ] Load Pong model and train till score = 12 TODO: which layers to train
+[ ] Load Pong model and train Breakout till score = 12 TODO: which layers to train

+From 03 -> 02

+[ ] Load Breakout model and train Pong till score = 12 TODO: which layers to train